rollingghost/cli-task-tracker/README.md

 ## Release

 The release is the easiest way to run this program.
+No cloning and compiling is required.

-- Download the binary from [CLI Task Tracker](https://github.com/rollingghost/cli-task-tracker/releases/download/Productivity/cli-task-tracker)
+Download the binary from [CLI Task Tracker](https://github.com/rollingghost/cli-task-tracker/releases/download/Productivity/cli-task-tracker)

+On linux:

-- On linux open the terminal
+- open the terminal
 - Navigate to the directory where the binary is located
-- Use the command `./cli-task-tracker` or `./cli-task-tracker --help` for help
+- Use the command `./cli-task-tracker` to run the program

+On windows you can just double-click the binary to run it or:

+- Open the command prompt
+- Navigate to the directory where the binary is located
+- Use the command `.\cli-task-tracker` to run the program

 ## Usage